 The first iPhone had just been released two months prior.

-And in just a few weeks the Financial Crisis would officially begin with the collapse of Lehman Brothers.
+And in just a few weeks the Financial Crisis would officially begin.

 Earlier that year, a food and wine media consultant in the last year of his 30s had traveled to Italy in search of a classic method Lambrusco.